Terkwood/create-react-app-rust/README.md

 source $HOME/.cargo/env
 ```

-Then you can sacffold the tool without seeing errors:
+Then you can run the tool with `npx`
 ```sh
 npx create-react-app my-app --scripts-version react-scripts-rust cd my-app